dcmb-courses/bioinf606-2019/setup.md

 ### Python
 Python is a popular language for scientific computing.
 Installing all of its scientific packages individually can be a bit difficult, so we recommend an all-in-one installer.

-Regardless of how you choose to install it, please make sure you install Python version 3.6.
+Regardless of how you choose to install it, please make sure you install Python version 3.6 or later.

 We will teach Python using the Jupyter notebook, a programming environment that runs in a web browser.
 For this to work you will need a reasonably up-to-date browser.
 The current versions of the Chrome, Safari and Firefox browsers are all supported (some older browsers, including Internet Explorer version 9 and below, are not).